Abdul Aziz Hamdan: 19th LegCo session

 In their motion of gratitude on 4 March 2023, District Representatives emphasised a number of important issues, such as the Bangar Town Tourism Development Plan and the significance of providing guidance to young people.
 Abdul Aziz underlined the necessity of continual efforts to create an environment that is supportive of the young, as they are crucial to the country's progress in all spheres.

 The Ministry of Education (MoE) will keep up its efforts to hire instructors for kids with special needs, including through an apprenticeship program, Minister Romaizah stated on 14 March 2023.
-The minister mentioned that the Sultan Hassanal Bolkiah Institute of Education (SHBIE) at Universiti Brunei Darussalam offers a Master of Teaching program with a specialisation in special education, which will direct interested teachers into the field in response to Abdul Aziz's question about increasing the number of special needs teachers.
+The minister mentioned that the Sultan Hassanal Bolkiah Institute of Education (SHBIE) at Universiti Brunei Darussalam offers a Master of Teaching program with a specialisation in special education, which will direct interested teachers into the field in response to Abdul Aziz's question about increasing the number of special education teachers.
 In addition, the Special Education Department has designated 45 instructors under the G1 category.
 There are continuous efforts to educate and recruit additional teachers through partnerships with UBD and the Brunei Darussalam Leadership and Teacher Academy (BDLTA).

 In order to guarantee the timely execution of national development plans (RKN), Abdul Aziz suggested in his motion of thanks on 27 March 2023, that all government workers adopt a professional attitude to their employment, notably in decision-making and policy creation.
 High degrees of professionalism, he underlined, would provide a favourable impression on the general people, boosting trust in the government's ability to provide services and advancing Wawasan Brunei 2035's objectives.
 In addition, he addressed the significance of fostering professionalism in all government agencies, stressing that while cultural change takes consistent work and dedication, employees must be imaginative, inventive, and proactive in advancing their expertise.

 Launched on 8 July 2023, by Akademi Panggung Sri Utama Enterprise, an anthology of poetry from Brunei and Nepal was produced in association with ten local and ten Nepalese poets.
 There are twenty-four poems in the book in Nepali, English, and Malay.
 The goal of the launch, which took place at RPN Lambak Kanan and was presided over by Abdul Aziz, is to strengthen the literary bonds between poets in the two nations.